 Why Do People Drink Alcohol?

-Drinking alcohol is a social activity -- most people drink with friends.
-Because alcohol makes people feel less inhibited, they feel more at ease socializing after a drink.
+Drinking alcohol, as with eating, is a social activity -- most people drink with friends.
+Because alcohol makes people feel less inhibited, they feel more at ease socializing when they drink.
 People also drink just because other people are drinking.
 For many people, it feels good to be doing what everybody else is doing.
-But drinking just because everybody else is can lead to problems, especially if people are drinking too much.
+But drinking just because everybody else is drinking can lead to problems, especially if people are drinking too much and vehicles are involved.

 On the other hand, many people enjoy the taste of alcoholic beverages.
 And when consumed by adults in small to moderate amounts, especially with meals, alcohol may be good for the heart.